12 My Experiments

 Not many other foods make it this far undigested, so a rich unfermented wad of fresh potato starch is a real treat for the Bifido of the colon and they quickly begin to make the most of it, fermenting it into the precursors to tryptophan.
 At least, that’s the theory.

 Does it work?
-To find out, I started with two tablespoons the first day: just mix it in a glass of water (or other cold liquid18 and drink it, preferably in the afternoon to give it plenty of time to make it to the colon and start feeding the microbes.
+To find out, I started with two tablespoons the first day: just mix it in a glass of water (or other cold liquid17 and drink it, preferably in the afternoon to give it plenty of time to make it to the colon and start feeding the microbes.
 On the second day I raised it to three tablespoons and kept it there for the following days.
 Anything larger might risk unpleasant gas or loose stools until my body adjusts.
 Within two nights it was obvious that something was working.
 I couldn’t believe my excellent sleep!

 After a few days, the sleep effect started to wear off, though I still felt much-improved.
 But could I trace the improvement to improved levels of Bifido?
 I continued to take potato starch randomly off and on for the next several months, measuring my sleep each night.
 What did the data say?

-Figure 12.30: Potato Starch, Sleep, and Bifidobacterium levels.
+Figure 12.29: Potato Starch, Sleep, and Bifidobacterium levels.

 As you can see, there is almost no difference in the total sleep I enjoyed on nights following my eating a tablespoon or two of potato starch.
-I studied the data carefully, looking for possible ways the potato starch may have had an effect, but couldn’t find proof that it worked19.
+I studied the data carefully, looking for possible ways the potato starch may have had an effect, but couldn’t find proof that it worked18.
 It’s worth noting that the sleep times (Z) in my data are calculated with a Zeo sleep tracking device which I wore strapped on my forehead to detect the subtle changes in electrical activity that come with sleep.
-Zeo let me calculate precise REM and Deep sleep numbers as well, but none of them seemed to be affected by potato starch.20
+Zeo let me calculate precise REM and Deep sleep numbers as well, but none of them seemed to be affected by potato starch.19

 Unfortunately, when I ran this experiment I only received three microbiome results.
 The first came shortly after beginning to ingest large amounts of potato starch so I don’t have a good “before” test.
 However, I do have one result taken after I had stopped the potato starch for several weeks.
 Both samples taken when consuming potato starch have much higher levels of Bifidobacterium than normal.

 What is normal for me?
 Here’s how I look during a typical three month period.
-(Figure 12.31)
+(Figure 12.30)

-Figure 12.31: Bifido abundance over time.
+Figure 12.30: Bifido abundance over time.
 Red dots are days for which there is a sample.
 Blue line is the medium value for healthy people.
 Orange is the average sleep per night for each week.

 Note that I have some Bifidobacterium in just about every sample (the red dots), but it doesn’t look like there’s a strong relationship with sleep.
 My daily average sleep (indicated in orange, averaged across the week) seems pretty constant, though the Bifidobacterium levels flucuate wildly.